 Our club is planning for WOW (Wolverines Out West) 2020 which will be held in Estes Park Colorado the week of July 13-17th.
 Our trail master for the event has been busy preparing a list of trails complete with GPS tracks to keep us going in the right direction.
 For planning purposes we are looking at daily trail rides Monday through Friday which allows travel to/from Colorado on the weekends.

 We need YOUR help first by letting us know your level of commitment to this trip.
-More information such as hotels, campgrounds and places to eat are forthcoming.

 The trip is open to all club members and invited guests.
 There is no registration fee or cost to attend other than your own travel, food and lodging.
-We are ready for questions and will start to post answers shortly.

 Frequently Asked Questions (FAQ)